 Use at least two databases to find articles for each paper you write because sometimes, you find different articles in different databases!

-What do we mean by a specialized source in Writing 122?
+What do we mean by a scholarly source in Writing 122?

-The following would NOT be considered specialized sources:
+The following would NOT be considered scholarly sources:

 Jen says: Before today I had never opened the "library" tab.
 Now that I know what this website consists of, it will become very useful, not only for this writing class, but for all of my college courses over the next couple years.